crypt0n1te/Write-Ups/ractf-2020/misc/Pearl.md

 The flag for this challenge was hidden in the new line characters

-I then extracted the new line characters using python
+I then extracted the new line characters using python and converted the binary characters to the flag

 ```
 import socket